-Title Scientists find ice age art in the Kimberley Degree of recognition National Media name/outlet Sydney Morning Herald Media type Country Australia Date 6/07/16 Description Researchers have reached a milestone in their quest to show the Kimberley’s rock art is among the world’s oldest, proving one work was created before the height of
+Title Scientists find ice age art in the Kimberley Degree of recognition National Media name/outlet Sydney Morning Herald Media type Country/Territory Australia Date 6/07/16 Description Researchers have reached a milestone in their quest to show the Kimberley’s rock art is among the world’s oldest, proving one work was created before the height of

 the last ice age ‘‘glaciation’’.
 The team has laboured for three